Posted by Carol Fergishire on Jan 28th 2023

 How does tea help with digestion?

-In addition, the antioxidants in tea can help to reduce inflammation in the digestive system.
-This can be beneficial for people with irritable bowel syndrome (IBS) and other digestive disorders.
-Antioxidants may also help to reduce the risk of certain forms of cancer.
+Moreover, tea's antioxidants serve to alleviate inflammation within the digestive system, which can be advantageous for those struggling with irritable bowel syndrome (IBS) and similar digestive complications.
+The antioxidative properties may also contribute to lowering the risk of particular cancer types.

 Teas for constipation